England-Lincolnshire Flag

 The last lodgers numbered over 200 in total but they weren't here for a gimmicky weekend.
 They were all too busy avoiding bombs during World War II.

-The road leads to a headland that's sort of a dead end and for no other reason than to eye up some birds and stare Grimsby in the face.
+The road leads to a headland that's sort of a dead end and for no other reason than to eye up some birds and to stare Grimsby in the face.

 It was only 70 years ago that it was home to the largest fishing fleet in the world, they say, but it's no longer viable for them to trawl up from Cornwall.